WELCOME to

 Scott Hurst (he/him)

-is a queer elder, actor, director, and teacher with over 45 years of professional experience at such theatres as The Stratford Festival, National Arts Centre, and London’s Grand Theatre.
+is a queer elder, actor, director, and teacher with over 45 years of professional experience at such theatres as The Stratford Festival, National Arts Centre, London’s Grand Theatre and the Moscow MDM.

-Barrie, Ontario has been his home base since 1995, and he is the recipient of the 2009 Excellence in the Arts Award at the Barrie Arts Awards.
+Barrie, Ontario has been his home base since 1995, and he is the recipient of the Excellence in the Arts Award from the 2009 Barrie Arts Awards.
+Scott has also received two Guthrie Awards from the Stratford Festival as well as an Ontario Arts Council grant to continue work on his solo performance piece.

 Why I Teach